MikroElektronika/mikrosdk_click_v2/clicks/heartrate/DETAILS.md

 ### Application Task

-> Reading the value from both Ir and Red diode displaying their average values
+> Reading values from both Ir and Red diode and displaying their average values on the USB UART.

 ```c